-Euphorbias, commonly known as Spurge, are easy to grow perennial plants.
+Euphorbias, commonly known as Spurge, are easy-to-grow plants.
 They can be houseplants or part of your garden.
 Euphorbias range from tiny annual plants to large and long-lived trees.
 The genus has over 2,000 members, making it one of the largest genera of flowering plants.
-The succulent species originate mostly from Africa, the Americas and Madagascar.
+The succulent species originate mainly from Africa, the Americas, and Madagascar.

-Euphorbia can be grown from seed, but they can be difficult to germinate.
+Euphorbias can be grown from seed but can be difficult to germinate.
 Sow seeds in a mix of equal parts of coarse sand and commercial seed growing mix in spring.
 Under cold conditions, germination takes 2 to 6 months, but with warmth can occur in 1 to 2 weeks.

 Propagation of Euphorbias from cuttings is the easiest and quickest method for many species and is also a way to prune an old plant back into shape.
-Cuttings should be taken with a sharp clean knife.
-Branching species should be cut if possible at the branching point.
-Solitary plants such as Euphorbia bupleurifolia or Euphorbia piscidermis can be decapitated to encourage production of side shoots which can later be removed and rooted.
+The cuttings should be taken with a clean, sharp knife.
+Branching species should be cut, if possible, at the branching point.
+Solitary plants such as Euphorbia bupleurifolia or Euphorbia piscidermis can be decapitated to encourage the production of side shoots, which can later be removed and rooted.

 The best time to take cuttings is in the spring when growth starts, but summer is also suitable.
-Cuttings taken in autumn or winter have little time to root, and so cuttings should only be taken as an emergency to rescue plants suffering from root rot.
+Cuttings taken in fall or winter have little time to root, so cuttings should only be considered an emergency to rescue plants suffering from root rot.

-The latex appearing after cutting must be completely washed away in a glass of water or by spraying.
-Cold water stems the flow quickly as does brief exposure to a candle flame or match.
+The latex appearing after cutting must be washed away in a glass of water or by spraying.
+Coldwater stems from the flow quickly, as does brief exposure to a candle flame or match.

 Euphorbias with large leaves should have leaves just above the cut removed with a knife.
 The cut surface should be left to dry before planting, one or better several days for leafless species.
-Leafy Madagascan species need only dry a short time.
-Dusting the cut surface with a hormone rooting powder will help roots form.
+Leafy Madagascan species need only dry for a short time.
+Dusting the cut surface with a hormone-rooting powder will help roots form.
 The planting medium can be the same as for seed sowing.

 Rooting can take longer than expected but is accelerated by raising the soil temperature to around 77 °F (25 °C) using a thermostatically controlled warming mat.
 Direct sun should be avoided.
-If unrooted cuttings dehydrate, they can sometimes be saved by soaking in water at room temperature until then swell up again and can be replanted.
+If unrooted cuttings dehydrate, they can sometimes be saved by soaking them in the water at room temperature until they swell up again and be replanted.

 Some Madagascan Euphorbias (Euphorbia francoisii, Euphorbia cylindrifolia, Euphorbia pachypodioides, Euphorbia ankarensis, Euphorbia millotii) have been successfully propagated from leaf cuttings.
-Leaves are gently pulled from the plants (not cut) and put into cubes of rock wool which are then placed on coarse sand in a tray.
+Leaves are gently pulled from the plants (not cut) and put into cubes of rock wool placed on coarse sand in a tray.
 The surface of the sand should be covered with water (putting the leaves directly into damp sand also works, although with greater losses).
 Hormone rooting powder and fungicide assist the process.
-Both gentle heat or a cool position with a plastic cover to increase humidity, should produce the desired result.
-After 40 days the plants are sufficiently well developed to be potted.
+Both gentle heat and a cool position with a plastic cover to increase humidity should produce the desired result.
+After 40 days, the plants are sufficiently well-developed to be potted.